u1qqlv/SURVIV.IO-PRO-HACK/README.md

 The cheat is updating regularly so you need to change values too...

-If the values are the same and everything is correct then maybe the game was updated so I need time to fix the cheat, you can create a new issue here or contact me on discord and my channel: https://discord.gg/Fc6ddGX

 And don't forget to press ctrl + f5 when going to surviv.io website